alirezanet/Gridify/README.md

 ## QueryBuilder

-The QueryBuilder class is really useful if want want to manually build your query, also when you don't want to use the extension methods.
+The QueryBuilder class is really useful if you want to manually build your query, also when you don't want to use the extension methods.

 | Method                   | Description                                                                                                                   |
 | ------------------------ | ----------------------------------------------------------------------------------------------------------------------------- |